-The three parts of the movie average around 90 minutes each.
-This makes a total of about 270 minutes for the whole series.
-Part one of the trilogy has achieved accolades for standing-room-only attendance at festivals and private showings.
-I believe that the 270 minute project could have been edited down to one movie of around 120 minutes.
-However; if that had been the case, the many classical settings and the impressively revealing dialogue in the docudrama would be sorely missed.
-I feel that the option to make a trilogy out of the production rather than cutting it down was a good choice that the director made.
+Each book (part) of the Take Me Back to Beale trilogy averages around ninety minutes.
+The whole series is approximately two hundred seventy minutes.
+Part one of the trilogy has achieved accolades for standing room only attendance at festivals and private showings.
+Cutting the project to one movie of around one hundred twenty minutes was an option.
+Fortunately, viewers can still see the many classical settings and the informative dialogue that the three films offer.
+The decision to make a trilogy out of the production rather than cutting it down was a welcomed choice that the director made.

 Did You Know?

 Memphis gave birth to the blues when W.C.
-Handy pinned his first blues song in Pee Wee's Saloon on the colorful and historic Beale St. in 1909.
+Handy pinned his first blues song in Pee Wee's Saloon on colorful and historic Beale Street in 1909.

-Take Me Back to Beale received honorable mention for "standing-room-only" audience attendance in the Indie-Memphis Festival.
+Take Me Back to Beale received an honorable mention for standing room only audience attendance in the Indie-Memphis Festival.

 - Indie-Memphis Festival honorable mention for "standing-room-only" audience attendance

-- Showing at the Congo Theater; Memphis, Tennessee "standing-room-only"
+- Showing at the Congo Theater in Memphis, Tennessee, "standing-room-only."

-Even though Take Me Back to Beale is an independent film with a limited budget and beginning actors, the creative and colorful story line, the historical content, and the professionalism of the cast make the film well worth the time to view it.
+Take Me Back to Beale offers a tasteful reenactment of actual Beale Street History.
+Even though it is an independent film with a modest budget, the creative and colorful storyline, the accuracy of its content, and the professionalism of the cast make the film well worth the time to view it.